Sharatmaharjan/Notes/CSIT/4th Sem/OS/Unit 5: File Management.md

 #### 5.3.3.
 Directory Implementation

+Directory implementation refers to how the operating system internally stores and manages information about files and directories — essentially how it organizes file metadata and structure.
 Directories are essentially lists of files and their attributes.
 Their implementation varies:
 * **Linear List:** A simple list of file names and pointers to their respective data blocks or inodes.
     * **Advantages:** Simple to implement.
     * **Disadvantages:** Slow search for large directories.
 Deletion can be complex.